nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

       by a point process, with an underlying time dependent firing rate that is determined by the membrane potential of a neuron.
       Elevated membrane potential with respect to the resting potential increaes the likelihood of output spikes.

-      * A point process is a mathematical framework used to describe events that occur randomly in time.
-In the context of stochastic spiking:

-          * Spikes are modeled as discrete events (points) in time.
-          * The rate of spiking (or intensity function) is influenced by the neuron’s state, inputs, and noise.

       .. dropdown::  Stochastic

         * gif_*